CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/profiling.md

 The `--profile-process` and `--profile-thread` arguments support most of the common process names ('browser', 'gpu', 'renderer') and thread names ('main', 'io', 'compositor', etc.).
 However, if you need finer control of the process and/or thread to profile, you can specify an explicit Process ID or Thread ID.
 Check out the usage message for more info:

     $ src/out/Release/bin/chrome_public_apk help profile

+By default, simpleperf will collect CPU cycles.
+To collect other events, use a command like this:

+    $ src/out/Release/bin/chrome_public_apk profile --profile-process=renderer --profile-events cpu-cycles,branch-misses,branch-instructions,cache-references,cache-misses,stalled-cycles-frontend,stalled-cycles-backend

 # Profiling on ChromeOS